Spend your summer with us.

 - Do not leave campus before moving into your summer assignment.
 Residents who leave campus before moving into their summer housing are subject to a "per hour" moving charge if Housing Services is required to bag left over items in a living space.
 Housing Services is not responsible for bagged items.
 (Average charge is $200 and depends on the amount of time required to completely bag the items in the living space.)

 - Residents currently in university housing and moving into Summer Housing for Summer Session One receive an automatic extension to their current room.
-They are permitted to remain in their Spring 2018 assignment until their official move-over date as assigned by Housing Services.
+They are permitted to remain in their Spring 2019 assignment until their official summer move-over date as assigned by Housing Services.

 - All rooms must be cleared of all personal belongings and left in a clean condition.